frasertajima/fortran/laplace3d-oxford/readme.txt

 Great CUDA course: https://people.maths.ox.ac.uk/gilesm/cuda/index.html has a laplace3d version in C++.
 Performance was good so the question was whether Fortran or thrust could improve this custom kernel.
-Claude helped with a fortran version of the C++ laplace program in exercise 3 of the course.
+Claude helped with a fortran version of the C++ laplace program in exercise 3 of the course. laplace3d6 is the CUDA Fortran version while laplace3d is the course C++ version in the screenshot.

 Observations:
 1. the main laplace kernel is highly optimised and given the size of the problem, there was not much improvement possible